Why use visualisation?

 3. Create

-From initial creative concepts through to finished visual, this iterative process consists of design and review cycles (typically weekly) until the work is finished.
+From initial creative concepts through to finished visual, this iterative process consists of design and review cycles until the work is finished.
+Timings differ significantly depending on complexity, illustration style, speed of feedback etc.

 4. Launch